uriesk/unregis-blender-tools/README.md

 - The Analyze button in the Physics tab, that is supposed to create a optimized convex shape out of the physics shape, generates Havok specific meshes that are unusable in other environments like OpenSim.

 - Creating an own physics shape (with shapes being convex if possible) is recommended.
-Blender has a convex hull function (press space in Edit mode and type it).
 The smallest possible useful physics shape would therefor be one convex hull shape per object that is decimated to 4 triangles (smallest possible manifold object).
 Having a good physics shape solves lots of random weird upload failures.

 - Worn rigged mesh is displayed differently by viewers than unrigged mesh.
 The Low and Lowest LOD levels of rigged mesh never gets shown, so those can be 0 without problems.